Secure Delete

 Overview

-Secure Delete overwrites file data with specific byte patterns before deletion, making forensic recovery impossible.
-The tool supports a multi-job tabbed interface with drag-and-drop file addition, parallel processing, pause/resume, per-file pass tracking, and real-time speed and ETA display.
+Secure Delete overwrites file data with specific byte patterns before deletion, defeating forensic recovery.
+Open it from the Tools menu (☰) or the Ctrl+K command palette.
+It offers a multi-job interface with drag-and-drop file addition, parallel processing, pause/resume, per-file pass tracking, and real-time speed and ETA display.

 Wipe Methods